rcrowther/django-static_models/README.md

 Will generate HTML files from the configuration.
 From the second configuration above the files will be put in site/page/ and will be named from the slug data + '.html'.

-By default modelstaticmerge will generate files where it finds no static file exists.
-And it will overwrite files that are not the same size as files it generates.
-It assumes these have been altered.
-But it will not modify files that are the same size.
-This introduces some 'rclone' type behaviour.
-If you are using deployment or backup tools like 'rclone', they will be able to detect new and changed files themselves, and act efficiently.

 The management command is a little stripped down.
-You can do the same, with a few more options, by using the shell to import the ModelGenerator class from static_models.utils.
+You can do the same, with a few more options, by using the shell to import the ViewGenerator class from static_models.utils.

-## ModelGenerator
+## ViewGenerator
 Offers options which may be of use.

-    path_includes_view
-        Path includes the view name.
-Default False

-If a pathroot is not offered, the path is generated from the path and the view.
-From the above examples, you might generate 'site/page/page-detail-view/web-lunacy.html'.
-This is a little deep for me, but it namespaces by the view.
-So if you want to generate pages from a model using more than one view, you should use this, or explicitly override to different destinations using 'pathroot'.
+All options are exposed in the settings or the management command,

 ## Viewing files